autonomk/autonomk-java-spring-quickstart/README.md

 ## Development
 ### Styling
-* To style the Autonomk AI client, use [tweakcn](https://tweakcn.com/), click on start **Start Customizing**, once you have picked your colours click on **code** in the top right-hand corner.
+* To style the Autonomk AI client, use [tweakcn](https://tweakcn.com/), click on **Start Customizing**, once you have picked your colours click on **code** in the top right-hand corner.
 This opens a dialog containing the CSS code, which looks something like this
 ```css
 :root {
   --background: oklch(0.9777 0.0041 301.4256);